nus-cs2113-AY2223S1/tp/docs/team/indraneelrp.md

   * Closely followed and updated issue tracker, closing completed issues.
   * Added assignees, labels and milestones to issues.
   * Reviewed and merged teammates' PRs.
-  * Led discussion on how to structure the project in V1.0.
+  * Led discussion on how to structure the project in V1.0, especially for Parser.
+[Indraneel's iP](https://github.com/indraneelrp/ip)

 * **Enhancements to existing features**:
-  * Wrote JUnit test cases for Storage, Parser, UI, and Moivie.
-For the largest feature, Parser, brought the unit tests to 70% coverage for v2.0.
+  * Wrote JUnit test cases for Storage, Parser, UI, and Movie.
+Brought the unit tests to 70% coverage for Parser for v2.0.
   * Researched and implemented how to direct logging information from the console to a log file.
-Youtube video used as reference: https://www.youtube.com/watch?v=W0_Man88Z3Q.
+[Reference Youtube video](https://www.youtube.com/watch?v=W0_Man88Z3Q) [PR #115](https://github.com/AY2223S1-CS2113-T18-1b/tp/pull/115)
   * Enhanced the add feature to ensure that entries with duplicate names would be rejected if attempted.
 This ensures that the total count of items is accurate and reduces redundant information when sorting.
+  * Figured out a platform-independent solution for JUnit tests compare against CLI output (Generally, line separators cause issues).
+[Stackoverflow link referenced](https://stackoverflow.com/questions/41674408/java-test-system-output-including-new-lines-with-assertequals)

 * **Documentation**:
   * User guide: